caspergrl/GT-UX-UI-Dec2022-June2023/02-Week/01-lesson.md

 ----

+## SLIDE 36
+Review

+## SLIDE 37
+Review scenario

+## SLIDE 38
 How to Write a Problem Statement:
 1. Create an empathy map or user persona

+## SLIDE 39
 2. Ask "How Might We…?"
 Questions

-3. Be sure to form a question that is actionable and addresses assumptions.
-4. Use a User painpoint to frame your statement.
+## SLIDE 40
+3. Build a point of view statement

+## SLIDE 41
-    - You articulate a Problem Statement by combining three elements – user, need, and insight.
+4. Combine and complete the problem statement\- You articulate a Problem Statement by combining three elements – user, need, and insight.

-5. Choose a Single Problem on which to focus.
+Choose a Single Problem on which to focus.

     - Many problems will be uncovered, some more interesting or critical than others.